DPBayes/dpdl/docs/experiments.md

 - We decouple the learning rate and clipping amount according to De et al. (2022).
 - We train either using FiLM adapters or LoRA.
 - We do _not_ train all parameters or head only.
-- For CIFAR100, we use the training set (50000 examples) as is.
-We then divide the given testing set (10000 examples) into a training set (5000 examples) and a validation set (5000 examples).
+- For CIFAR100, we split the official training dataset (50k examples) into training set (45k examples) and validation set (5k) examples.
+We use the given testing set (10k examples) as is for evaluating the final model(s).
 - When training using a subset of the data, the training and validation data is divided according to the proportions.
-For examples, for 10% of CIFAR100 that is 5000 training examples and 500 validation/test examples.
+For examples, for 10% of CIFAR100 that is 4.5k training examples, 0.5k validation examples, and 1k test examples.
 - For the Bayesian optimization we use multiclass accuracy of the validation set as optimization objective.

 We run 20 trials of Bayesian optimization using the following bounds for the other hypers